tmshkr/tmshkr/README.md

 * 💻 Ask me anything about JavaScript, React, and Python
 * 📫 You can email me at tim@tmshkr.com with any questions.
 Always happy to help!

-Feel free to check out my [website](https://www.tmshkr.com) and have an awesome day 😎
+Make sure to check out my [website](https://www.tmshkr.com) and have an awesome day 😎